Nutrition Majors and Minors

 For more information about The Lipscomb Dietetics Program, contact: Nancy Hunt, MS, MEd, RD, DPD Program Director at 615.966-5767, or 800.333.4348, x.
 5767, or by email at firstname.lastname@example.org.

-- Graduates of the program will be qualified for acceptance into a dietetic internship program.
+- Graduates of the program will be qualified for acceptance into supervised practice programs (internships), graduate programs, and/or employment in the field of dietetics.

 - Graduates will demonstrate competency in the Foundation Knowledge and Skills set forth by the Academy of Nutrition and Dietetics for Entry-Level practice.

-- The program will prepare graduates to demonstrate a commitment to community service
+- The program will prepare graduates for community service.